LordDemonos/Quarm.Guide/_posts/2024-05-30-zeal-readme.md

   - `/map background 1` sets the background to dark with no change to alpha
   - `/map background 2 40` sets the background to light with 40% alpha

-#### External map window (Beta)
+#### External map window
 The map has simple support for opening an external window outside of the EQ client window.
 This window can be dragged with the title bar and positioned as desired, but it is only resizable using the height and width Zeal map options sliders.
 The top and left sliders are ignored in external window mode.
-It does not accept any inputs and the map content is controlled with the normal map key binds.
+See interactive mode for mouse inputs.
+The map content is controlled with the normal map key binds.
 Also note that if external window mode is set in options, the map will not automatically open when the game starts.
 Use the map enable to open and close the window (recommend using the keybind 'm').